Governors-State-Technology-Clubs/resourceHub/README.md

 ### Step 4: Contribute and Collaborate

+- ###NOTE: These commands are ran in a terminal like command prompt, BASH, or something similar.

 - **Upload Your Solutions:** If you have solutions to share, upload your files to the respective folders.
 - **Discuss Issues:** Use GitHub Issues to ask questions or discuss problems encountered.
+You can also post in the discord.
 - **Review and Comment:** Review others’ solutions and provide constructive feedback.

 ### Step 5: Add, Commit, Push, and Pull

 - ## Git Add
 To stage changes for a commit in Git, you use `git add -A` command.
-This will add all the files you modified to Git
+This will add all the files you modified to Git WARNING: ONLY CHANGE THINGS IN YOUR SPECIFIC FOLDER!
+If you write a file in someone else's folder PUT YOUR NAME ON IT.
+If your modifying someone else's file ASK FIRST!
+Or make your own copy somewhere else on your computer.
+DO NOT COMMIT AND PUSH CHANGES TO SOMEONE ELSE'S FILE TO THIS REPOSITORY.
 ```
 git add -A
 ```